 Prevalence of some level of conduct disorder is about 10%.
 Onset is usually during late childhood or early adolescence, and the disorder is much more common among boys than girls.

 Etiology is likely a complex interplay of genetic and environmental factors.
 Parents of adolescents with conduct disorder often have engaged in substance abuse and antisocial behaviors and frequently have been diagnosed with attention-deficit/hyperactivity disorder (ADHD), mood disorders, schizophrenia, or antisocial personality disorder.
+Tetrahydrocannabinol (THC) has been reported to be a risk factor for physical violence even when socioeconomic factors and other substance use are accounted for (1).
 However, conduct disorder can occur in children from high-functioning, healthy families.

 Children or adolescents with conduct disorder lack sensitivity to the feelings and well-being of others and sometimes misperceive the behavior of others as threatening.
 They may act aggressively, by bullying and making threats, brandishing or using a weapon, committing acts of physical cruelty, or forcing someone into sexual activity, and have few or no feelings of remorse.
 Sometimes their aggression and cruelty is directed at animals.
 These children or adolescents may destroy property, lie, and steal.
 They tolerate frustration poorly and are commonly reckless, violating rules and parental prohibitions (eg, by running away from home, being frequently truant from school).